Aaron98990/ways-of-the-game/offside.md

   - ball off the goalpost or crossbar or
   - deliberate save

+Look at the "Player outside the field of play" section below to see some exceptions.

 ## Interfering with an opponent
+A player does not have to touch the ball to commit an offside offense.
 The interfering with an opponent must meet at least one of the four these criteria.
 If not, it is not considered interfering with an opponent by the Laws.
 > - [1] preventing an opponent from playing or being able to play the ball by clearly obstructing the opponent’s line of vision or
 > - [2] challenging an opponent for the ball or
 > - [3] clearly attempting to play a ball which is close when this action impacts on an opponent or